Rezmason/matrix/README.md

 - **fallSpeed** - the speed of the rain.
 Can be any number, even negative!
 Default is 1.0.
 - **cycleSpeed** - the speed that the glyphs change their symbol.
 Can be any number, even negative!
 Default is 1.0.
 - **effect** - alternatives to the default post-processing effect.
 Can be "plain", "pride", "customStripes", "none", or "image".
+  - ("none" displays the texture whose RGBA values represent the glyph shape and brightness data. _epilepsy warning_: lots of flickering)
 - **colors** - if you set the effect to "customStripes", you can specify the colors of vertical stripes as alternating *R,G,B* numeric values, like so: [https://rezmason.github.io/matrix/?effect=customStripes&colors=1,0,0,1,1,0,0,1,0](https://rezmason.github.io/matrix/?effect=customStripes&colors=1,0,0,1,1,0,0,1,0)
 - **url** - if you set the effect to "image", this is how you specify which image to load.
 It doesn't work with any URL; I suggest grabbing them from Wikipedia: [https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg](https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg)